 When to Go

 Well-restored parts with good wall condition and equipped with aids like Mutianyu and Badaling, which are suitable for travelers to go all year round.
-Less maintained parts like Simatai, Jinshanling, Jiankou, or Badaling ruined part… are suggested to go in summer and autumn (from May to October).
+You can see different scenery in different seasons.
+It is suggested to visit some parts with less maintenance, such as Simatai, Jinshanling, Jiankou, or Badaling ruined part in spring, summer and autumn (from April to October).

 Location & Distance from Beijing

 Badaling: the nearest, around 75 km, about 1.5 hrs' drive from Beijing.

 Badaling Ruined part: around 75 km from Beijing, about 1.5 hrs' drive; 10 km southwest of Badaling.

 Huanghuacheng: around 85 km, about 2 hrs' drive from Beijing.